Wiltoga/expdir.NET/README.md

 ## Installation :

 On Windows :
 Once the project built, copy the binaries to a folder without admin rights, and add that folder to PATH.
+You also need the permission to run Powershell scripts.

 On Linux :
 Once the project built, copy the binaries somewhere with write/read rights.
 Then copy the [install file content](https://github.com/WildGoat07/expdir/blob/master/install) into the `.bashrc`.
 Do not forget to change the `dir`variable to where you put the files in the first place.